A cheat sheet and resource for ethically hacking common services across diverse systems. Use it as your trusted guide in cybersecurity pursuits.

 crackmapexec smb <target-ip> --spider 'password'

-Enumerate Sessions and Users
+Enumerate Sessions & Users

 crackmapexec smb <target-ip> --sessions